Aquatic Biologist and Regional Director

 Jordan spends the majority of his free time staying active by competing in crossfit, spending time outdoors and playing recreational sports.
 He is also very passionate about traveling, boating and spending time with family and friends.

 Wildlife and Fisheries Biologist

-As a fisheries research technician, Parker participated in multiple fisheries projects including restoring native fishes to the Pigeon River, conducting stream health surveys, and reintroducing lake sturgeon to the Tennessee River.
+Prior to SOLitude, Parker graduated from the University of Tennesee with a Bachelor of Science degree in Wildlife and Fisheries Science and a minor in Forestry.
+During his undergraduate career, Parker gained experience as a fisheries research technician, participating in multiple fisheries projects including restoring native fishes to the Pigeon River, conducting stream health surveys, and reintroducing lake sturgeon to the Tennessee River.
 His work with sturgeon eventually led him to the U.S. Fish and Wildlife Service where he began volunteering in 2014.
 As a volunteer, he was awarded a Motorboat Operator Certification allowing him to operate research vessels while participating in USFWS studies.
 Parker also completed an independent study at the University of Tennessee focusing on intersex condition in black bass in the Nolichucky River.
 This study gave him first hand experience in coordinating a fisheries project from start to finish.